-This historical Negeri Sembilan complex is called the Fort Kempas Historical Complex or Pengkalan Kempas and it has three or four main attractions.
+This historical Negeri Sembilan location is called the Fort Kempas Historical Complex or Pengkalan Kempas and it has three or four main attractions.

 Beside the tomb are a collection of ancient stones or megaliths, dating back to the second or third century AD.

 The most well known megaliths are nicknamed the rudder, spoon and sword due to their distinctive, similar shapes.

 Perhaps the most interesting stone though is the one covered in Arabic or Jawi calligraphy with a hole bored through it.

 This stone is said to function as a lie detector and was used by authorities in the past to interrogate criminals.
 The accused would be told to insert his arm in the hole during interrogation.
 If he/she told a lie, the hole would tighten like a vice around the suspect’s arm.

 Entry to the Pengkalan Kempas Historical Complex is free and and appears to be open all day.